JVDTS/CMCNurseryLocalSite/replit.md

 ## Recent Changes

-- July 2, 2025: Enhanced leadership team display and completed event management system
+- July 2, 2025: Completed comprehensive nursery-based access control system
   - Replaced leadership team initials with professional profile pictures on About Us page
-  - Added sophisticated event deletion functionality with proper authentication
-  - Implemented complete nursery-based permissions for event creation and management
+  - Implemented complete nursery-based permissions for event management
+  - Extended nursery restrictions to newsletter management system
-  - Users can now only create events for their assigned nurseries
+  - Users can only create/view/edit content for their assigned nurseries
-  - Event filter dropdowns restricted to show only user's assigned nurseries
+  - Both events and newsletters now filter dropdowns to show only assigned nurseries
-  - Fixed authentication issues in event deletion using proper apiRequest function
+  - Fixed authentication issues in deletion operations using proper apiRequest function
+  - Super admins maintain full system access while regular users are properly restricted
 - July 1, 2025: Fixed Select.Item empty value error in Events Management
   - Resolved "Select.Item must have a value prop that is not an empty string" error
   - Changed empty string value to "all" for nursery filter dropdown